LegReq/did-btcr2/chapters/CRUD-Operations.md

 #### Algo 19.
 Advertise Update Opportunity (Aggregator) {.unnumbered}

 The ::Beacon Aggregator:: MUST advertise to all its ::Beacon Participants:: that there is an opportunity for them to aggregate their update.
-This may occur at a regular time interval as specified by the aggregator or it may be through a message sent to all participants.
+This MAY occur at a regular time interval as specified by the aggregator or it MAY be through a message sent to all participants.
 The means of advertising to the participants are outside the scope of this specification.
 The only requirement is that all ::Beacon Participants:: are made aware of the opportunity and the ::BTCR2 Beacon:: with which it is associated.